 Trust Fund Solvency and Government-Wide Deficits

 Both the OASI and DI trust funds face shortfalls as benefits currently exceed taxes paid in each; in the near future, benefits from the combined OASDI trust fund will exceed revenues, including interest payments from the Treasury.
-Considered separately, Social Security’s actuaries projected in the 2015 Trustees’ Report that the DI trust fund will be exhausted in 2016 and the OASI trust fund will be exhausted by 2035 (figure 1).
+Considered separately, Social Security’s actuaries projected in the 2016 Trustees’ Report that the DI trust fund will be exhausted by 2023 and the OASI trust fund will be exhausted by 2035.
 If either event occurs, the Social Security Administration will only be able to pay a portion of benefits from payroll taxes collected, about three-quarters of promised benefits in the case of Social Security.

 To restore long-term trust fund solvency, policymakers will have to make changes to the program through some combination of raising the payroll tax rate, reducing benefits, and tapping other sources of revenue.
 To avoid the effect of the ever-growing deficit of benefits relative to taxes already occurring, which add to the unified government deficits, policymakers need to act soon.
 The sooner policymakers make adjustments, the less dramatic those adjustments will need to be.